haxelion/nagen/README.md

 It simply try to transform each word from the word list in a succession of symbols from the symbol file and then count the bigrams.
-The transformation algorithm is really simple but error prone: it simply moves through the word trying to fit the biggest symbol it can and, if it fail, it just drop the whole word with an error message.
+The transformation algorithm is really simple but error prone: it simply moves through the word trying to fit the biggest symbol it can and, if it fails, it just drops the whole word with an error message.
 No fancy backtracking to find the best solution.

 The command to use it is :
 `nagen -s symbolfile [-o outputfile] wordlistfile`

-- -s symbolfile: A file containing a symbol list, each symbol on one line, which will be analyzed.
+- -s symbolfile: a file containing a symbol list, each symbol on one line, which will be analyzed.

 - -o outputfile: the file where you to put the generated rules.
 It defaults to